 • Test the brake pedal.
 It should be firm, not spongy, and stop at least 1 inch from the floor under heavy load.
 If the brake pedal is spongy, bleed the system again.
 If the brake pedal is initially firm, but then sinks to the floor, check the system for leaks.
 Correct the leaks (if applicable) and then bleed the system again.
-If the brake pedal goes to the floor and continued bleeding of the system does not correct the problem, air may be trapped in the system.
+If the brake pedal goes to the floor and continued bleeding of the system does not correct the problem, either air may be trapped in the system, or a master cylinder with increased capacity (larger bore diameter) may be required.
+We recommend our GM CK1500 MASTER CYLINDER UPGRADE.
+This can be a bolt-in swap using the supplied 9/16-18 x 1⁄2-20 adapter on one of the ports.
+However, your stock hardlines will need a slight readjustment to align with the new master cylinder ports.